Tadas Kumeliauskas

-Tadas Kumeliauskas (born 11 December 1990) is a Lithuanian professional ice hockey player for EV Landshut of the German DEL2.
+Tadas Kumeliauskas (born 11 December 1990) is a Lithuanian professional ice hockey player for Energija/GV Elektrėnai of the Latvian OHL.

 Playing career

 On 9 September 2013, Kumeliauskas signed a 1+1 deal with TPS of the Finnish Liiga debut playing with them during the 2013–14 Liiga season.
 On 14 January 2014, he extended his contract with the team.

 On 8 July 2017, Kumeliauskas signed a tryout agreement with Dynamo Pardubice of Czech Extraliga.
 On 23 November 2017, he signed a four-game contract with Dresdner Eislöwen of the German DEL2.
 On 1 December 2017, his contract was extended.
 On 5 October 2018, Kumeliauskas signed with Saryarka Karagandy of the Supreme Hockey League (VHL).
 On 19 January 2019, Kumeliauskas signed with ECDC Memmingen of the German Oberliga.

 Personal life

 He is the brother of fellow ice hockey player Donatas Kumeliauskas.